 I cannot tell you how many times I have seen climbers reinjure themselves on the same movement over and over again.
 When an injury is fresh, we remember all too well the exact moment that broke us.

 Your right hand bore down on a half-pad undercling crimper.
 You plant your left foot.
 You know this is the crux move.
 You feel the thumb collapse over your fingers—creating a full crimp grip—and you fire for the left hand.

 These moments ring out in our minds as clearly as the actual “pop!” of your pulley rang out in the valley.
 But as you gain distance from the event, you won’t replay the moment so regularly.

 Part of overcoming the fear of reinjury is to understand the things that led to the injury in the first place and making an effort not to repeat them.
 So, when you are finally feeling healthy and that moment of the “pop” seems far away, bring that moment to the front of your mind and run it through.

-Let’s use our example above:
+Let’s use our example below:

 1) Right hand.
 Right-hand underclings are not for you.
 While taping can offer real stability to an injury, it can also serve as a great reminder of where the injury was.